gkalarus/SitOnChairWebsite/README.md

 # Sit On Chair
 Simple single-page website.
+The assumption of this project was to reproduce the PSD layout as closely as possible.

->Programming and script languages I used: HTML, CSS, JavaScript
+>Technologies: HTML, CSS, JavaScript

 ## PSD layout
 ![Picture](images/warsztat1.jpg)